julianjica/billiard_on_triangles/README.md

 # Billiards Trajectory Simulator

-This program simulates and visualizes the trajectory of a billiard ball inside a triangle, using the concept of unfolding the path into a straight line through a series of reflected triangles.
+This program simulates and visualizes the trajectory of a billiard ball inside a triangle.
+It uses the concept of "unfolding" the path by reflecting the triangle across the sides the trajectory hits, which turns the path into a straight line.

 ## How to Run